 Question: How does Academy compare with other “Advanced Level” programs?

 Answer: Most “advanced-level” programs are league-centered.
 CFSC Academy is not tied to a particular league, which gives Academy staff the flexibility to select league and event competition based on what is best for player development.
 It is likely that CFSC Academy teams will compete in many of the same events as other “advanced-level” programs, however that is not an explicit goal.
 The goal of CFSC Academy is player development under the structure of a true Academy style of training without any particular league constraints which may not facilitate player development – the Academy is not league oriented or team oriented.
 The core values of team accountability, work rate, personal and team responsibility are developed outside of any particular league and within the framework of the Academy.
 The developmental and competitive programs teach the same core values but are a little more team centric.

 Question: Are Academy Players allowed to play for their High School team?

-Answer: YES – CFSC recognized the value of playing High School soccer and not only allows, but encourages players in both our Competitive and Academy Programs to play for their High School teams.
+Answer: YES – CFSC recognized the value of playing High School soccer and not only allows, but encourages players in our Academy Programs to play for their High School teams.
 For more information: CFSC & High School Soccer.